katiebealie/katiebealie/README.md

 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me via email ig
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: my grandmother was a computer programmer in the 60s
+- ⚡ Fun fact: I have two dogs and two cats.

 <!---
 katiebealie/katiebealie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.